vauxite-org/typescript-logging/docs/latest_categorized.md

 ## Api and documentation

-The full typescript API can be found in the downloads part of github as a .zip file.
-Download and extract the zip and open the relevant index.html, it also contains a copy of this file as html.

-You can download both bundles and documentation from here: [Documentation](https://github.com/mreuvers/typescript-logging/tree/master/downloads/bundle/latest)
+The full typescript API is bundled in the npm package, your editor will recognize the typings.

 ### Changing default configuration
-Can be done through CategoryServiceFactory.setDefaultConfiguration(..).
+Can be done through CategoryServiceFactory.setDefaultConfiguration(...).
 Check the documentation for details, as each class is documented on how to be used.

 ### Changing log levels dynamically
 When an app runs, you can use the developer extension , see: [typescript-logging-extension](https://github.com/mreuvers/typescript-logging-extension) for details.